ankarandikar/Warmup_Project/README.md

 | D | Turn clockwise, then drive forwards |
 | S | Stop |

+The code consists of one main if statement that checks for the keyboard input.
+If I had more time, I would want to structure my velocity commands more efficiently by using functions.

 <a id="drive_square"></a>
 ## [Driving in a Square](/warmup_project/warmup_project/drive_square.py)
 To make the robot drive in a square, I used a time-based approach to command the velocity messages.
 To calculate the time needed for the robot to drive the length of one side, I divided the desired length by the linear velocity I defined.
 Similarly, to find the time needed for the robot to turn a complete right angle, I divided the radians by the angular velocity.
 Once I had these time values, I used an if statement to check the time passed and call the functions defining the necessary velocities.

 Something I found tricky about this behavior was that I had to correct for turning time.
 Using the precise radians for a right angle turn resulted in a smaller turn in practice, so I experimentally increased the radians until the behavior looked correct.
 If I had more time, I would have tried approaching the problem using the Neato's odometry.

 <a id="wall_follower"></a>
 ## [Wall Follower](/warmup_project/warmup_project/wall_follower.py)